Cray-HPE/docs-sat/docs/install.md

    If `sat` is configured, the `--version` command will indicate which version is installed.
 If `sat` is not properly configured, the command will fail.

-   **NOTE:** This version number will differ from the version number of the SAT release distribution.
+   **Note:** This version number will differ from the version number of the SAT release distribution.
 This is the semantic version of the `sat` Python package, which is different from the version number of the overall SAT release distribution.